|

 Finding a Strong Support System

 A solid support system isn’t necessarily required for recovery, but it makes the journey a lot easier.
-As the individual is returning to work, their support system can help them stay mindful of their triggers, develop strategies to stay away from the substances they abused and provide a listening ear on the difficult days.
+As the individual returns to work, their support system can help them stay mindful of their triggers, develop strategies to stay away from the substances they abused and provide a listening ear on difficult days.

 Navigating Triggers and Cravings

 Humans are creatures of habit.
 Regardless of how dedicated a person is to continuing their recovery journey after rehab, there are bound to be challenges along the way.
-Triggers, which are events, emotions, or objects that make the individual remember or what to use a substance, often become an issue when the individual returns to work.
+Triggers, which are events, emotions, or objects that make the individual want or use a substance, often become an issue when the individual returns to work.
 Common triggers include:

 - Social isolation